Career Readiness Initiative

 - Take a look at the Learning to Work Resource Center for States established by Advance CTE, CCSSO's parter on New Skills for Youth.

 To advance the Career Readiness Initiative, CCSSO is proud to partner with JPMorgan Chase & Co. on New Skills for Youth, a $75 million, five-year investment from JPMorgan Chase to increase the number of kids throughout the world who are prepared to compete for high-skill jobs.

-As part of this overall initiative, JPMorgan Chase has dedicated $35 million of grant funding for CCSSO to lead the New Skills for Youth grant opportunity for states, in partnership with Advance CTE (formerly NASDCTEc).
-New Skills for Youth gives every state the opportunity to apply for significant grants that will help turn their bold visions for improving career readiness in K-12 education into a reality.
+As part of this overall initiative, JPMorgan Chase dedicated $35 million of grant funding for CCSSO to lead the New Skills for Youth grant opportunity for states, in partnership with Advance CTE (formerly NASDCTEc).
+New Skills for Youth has given every state the opportunity to apply for significant grants that will help turn their bold visions for improving career readiness in K-12 education into a reality.